hammerpath/db-seeder/packages/postgres-provider/README.md

 ];
 ```

-### Truncate a table
+### Remove all rows from a table

-Send a POST request to http://localhost:3000/truncate/{tableName} to truncate the table.
+Send a POST request to http://localhost:3000/truncate/{tableName} to remove all rows from the table.

 ```typescript
 // Cypress